 - Staff Prayer each Thursday at 8.30am.
-The staff gather together in prayer prior to their weekly business meeting.
+The staff gather in prayer prior to their weekly business meeting.
 Parents and children are asked to respect this time. - Class Prayer every class has a sacred space a table with liturgical coloured cloths, class candle and prayers or symbols related to a whole school or class theme.
-Classes pray the Examen or other traditional prayers regularly using this sacred space as a focal point. - Prayer Assembly during the term opportunities are provided for classes to lead the school in prayer, scripture and song. - Parent Faith Formation once a term parents are invited to attend a prayerful reflection session asked to make their own judgement on the readiness of their child to receive each sacrament, however as a guide the children generally receive the above three sacraments as follows:
+Classes pray the Examen or other traditional prayers regularly using this sacred space as a focal point. - Prayer Assembly during the term opportunities are provided for classes to lead the school in prayer, scripture and song. - Parent Faith Formation once a term parents are invited to attend a prayerful reflection session.